-The NPRM missed the above, as if LMS-M was (as Progeny wrongly asserted) a hopeless or "obviated" idea 7 Apart from core public safety wireless, or even
+The NPRM missed the above, as if LMS-M was (as Progeny wrongly asserted) a hopeless or "obviated" idea.7 Apart from core public safety wireless, or even

-The NPRM and Progeny (in RM-10403) completely miss this, and diverge into speculation on what "flexible" things someone may, someday, in some unexplained way, do with the LMS-M spectrum and how that may put a crimp into the rights that don't exist under law of unlicensed users and equipment sellers.
+The NPRM and Progeny (in RM-10403) completely miss this, and diverge 7 into speculation on what "flexible" things someone may, someday, in some unexplained way, do with the LMS-M spectrum and how that may put a crimp into the rights that don't exist under law of unlicensed users and equipment sellers.
 This is all speculation, especially how such an undefined LMS-M may interact with indefinable Part 15.
-It cannot be determined apart from a full set of assumptions on both sides, complex computer modeling, and even then only actual tests will show much of value to rely upon.
-Even there, Part 15 use cannot be reliably determined-it is unlicensed, and there is no record of where the radios are being used.
-Only some Part 15 systems can be determined, if the system operators want to cooperate and do so honestly and objectively with full disclosure.
+An estimation cannot be approached apart from a full set of assumptions on both sides and complex computer modeling, and even then only actual tests will show much of value to rely upon.
+Even there, Part 15 use cannot be reliably determined-it is unlicensed, and there is no record of where the radios Only some Part 15 systems can be indicated, if the system are being used. operators want to cooperate and do so honestly and objectively with full disclosure.
 That is far from certain, and not suggested in the record of LMS-M rulemaking to date.
-Part 15 use is for local purposes (or light use for longer range point-to-point, or point-toconsidering it,8 the ITS radio services are as important and needed as any that the FCC has created and maintain.
+Part 15 use is for local purposes (or light use for longer range point-to-point, or point-to-multipoint) as the Commission often stated in the LMS rulemaking Orders.
+Proper LMS-M under Commission rules and intent focuses the spectrum on long-range ITS-application links to vehicles on roadways, that is generally away from local use by Part 15 devices: this provides spatial separation and resultant considering it,8 the ITS radio services are as important and needed as any that the FCC has created and maintain.
 That ITS is a major international development that takes a lot of work and time (including the wireless components) and that FCC staff apparently have not (since the early LMS-M days) kept up on it, do no diminish this importance.